Lil Nas X: 2020–2021: Montero

 Following the controversies surrounding his previous song and its promotion, Lil Nas X released the more introspective single "Sun Goes Down" on May 21, 2021, wherein he reflects on his struggles with bullying and coming to terms with his homosexuality in his upbringing.
 He performed the song alongside "Montero (Call Me by Your Name)" at Saturday Night Live a day later, where he suffered a wardrobe malfunction during a pole dance routine when the seam of his trousers split, leaving him unable to finish it properly.
 On June 29, Lil Nas posted a promotional video of his debut album, ending it with Montero, the Album.
 He also posted a snippet of a previously teased track called "Industry Baby".

-On July 16, Lil Nas X posted a video on TikTok claiming that he had an upcoming court hearing regarding the Satan Shoes three days later.
-However, on July 19, 2021, he posted a spoof of the legal debacle on YouTube, marketing his new single "Industry Baby".
-The song was released on July 23, featuring rapper Jack Harlow with production by Kanye West and Take a Daytrip.
+The song was released as a single on July 23, featuring rapper Jack Harlow, with production by Kanye West and Take a Daytrip.
 The song debuted at number two on the Billboard Hot 100 and reached number one on the chart for the ending week of October 23, 2021, becoming Lil Nas X's fourth top-ten single and third number one.

 On September 17, 2021, Montero was released, along with its fourth single, "Thats What I Want".
 On October 23, 2021, Lil Nas X made a surprise appearance at Diplo's set at Electronic Daisy Carnival Las Vegas.
 During the appearance he performed "Industry Baby", "Montero (Call Me by Your Name)", and "Old Town Road".

 On April 26, 2022, he announced his first concert tour, the Long Live Montero Tour.
 The tour was in support of Montero, and began in September 2022 and ran through January 2023.